sagemath/sagewiki_to_gh-2022-10-10/days70.md

  * Raniere Silva (confirmed)
  * Shuyan Ouyang (confirmed) -- Berkeley Student
  * Tom Denton (will drop by) -- Google
+ * Dennis Stein (confirmed) -- San Diego; will create a marketing video about Sage based on interviews

 Funding: